evgenyneu/evgenii.com/app/_posts/blog/2014-03-02-taming-google-penguin.md

 Find people who are influential in your space and let them know about your content.

 Look for great resources online that will be willing to link to you.
 Contact their creators and ask them if they are interested to see your page.
+Write something like:

 _"You linked to something similar.
 You have a page about this topic.
-I just put together a page about it.
-Let me know if you want to check it out."_
+I just put wrote an article about it.
+Let me know if you want to see it."_

+## No links in first email

-Do not link to anything in your first email, just ask if they are interested.
-If you send a link - the person will feel that you are selling and will delete it right away.
+Do not puts links in your first email.
+Just ask if they are interested in seeing your content.
+If you send a link the person will feel that you are selling and will delete it right away.

-Once you get a response 'sure, send it over', reply with:
+Once you get a response 'I am interested', reply with:

-_"Thanks for getting back to me.
+_"I am glad you are interested.
 You can view my article here.
 If you like to post it on your site let me know - I will be happy to write a personalised introduction."_

-Contact people **directly and personally**.
-Most effective way is email.
-It can also be done through social media.